Skip to Content

 Output from Dynamic Range Bracket – three photos using DR100, DR200, and DR400.

-Does Dynamic Range affect the RAW file?
+Does Dynamic Range Affect RAW Files?

 The comparison below is from Capture One with a Linear Response curve applied to the RAW files.
 I didn’t adjust anything else; it’s all “zeroed out.”
-DR100 is on the left and DR400 is on the right.
+DR100 is on the left, and DR400 is on the right.

 You can see that the DR400 RAW file starting point retains more detail in the highlight areas than the DR100 RAW file starting point.
 Looking at the exposure information (shutter speed), the sensor captured two stops of underexposure when the camera ISO setting was raised to 640 to use DR400, and this faster shutter speed is what helped preserve those highlights.
 Capture One then applied the DR400 curve.